-From ATM machines to self-checkout counter, self-service revolution is sweeping the financial service space – with customers seeking electronic and mobile experiences more than ever before.
-This paradigm shift of financial industries has given rise to fintech revolution.
-And when talking about fintech revolution, how could somebody escape the mobility factor.
-Mobility plays imperative in this digital revolution, not only it has given customers more control over the service process but has also reduced the manual effort.
+From ATMs to self-checkout counter, the self-service revolution is sweeping the financial service space – with customers seeking electronic and mobile experiences more than ever before.
+This paradigm shift of financial industries has given rise to the fintech revolution.
+And when talking about the fintech revolution, how could somebody escape the mobility factor.
+Mobility plays an imperative role in this digital revolution; it has given customers more control over the service process and reduced manual efforts at the same time.

-But, the question remains, despite much of significant investments, why is finance sector still struggling to unleash the full potential of self-service?
-It could be that self-service is not entirely addressing the customer’s need.
+But, the question remains, despite many significant investments, why is the finance sector still struggling to unleash the full potential of self-service?
+It could be that self-service is not entirely addressing the customers’ needs.

-To remain competitive, financial institutions need to have a smarter strategy at place, which bridges the gap between services offered to customers and their expectations.
-Also, improving their digital channels and simplifying the transaction process where customer barely needs any physical assistance.
-However, to execute a smart strategy it should be backed up by the right set of technologies.
+To remain competitive, financial institutions need to have a more innovative strategy, which bridges the gap between services offered to customers and their expectations.
+They also need to improve their digital channels and simplify the transaction process where customer barely needs any physical assistance.
+However, to execute a smart strategy, it should be backed up by the right set of technologies.

-Let’s see how technology is going to shape Financial service space:
+Let’s see how technology is going to shape the financial service space:

-Having a chatbot for customer service: Today’s customer expects their questions and concerns to be handled anytime and anywhere.
-Bots have made this even easier for industries, especially financial industry where customers data and its security remain a challenge.
-Having a virtual bot enables your customer service team to provide an in-person support to your customers’ by providing faster and round-the-clock feedback, without exposing financial information to one of the weaker points of data security, employees.
+Today’s customer expects their questions and concerns to be handled anytime and anywhere.
+Bots have made this even easier for industries, especially the financial industry, where customer data and security remain challenging.
+Having a virtual bot enables your customer service team to provide in-person support to your customers by delivering faster and round-the-clock feedback without exposing financial information to one of the weaker points of data security, employees.

-Enabling omnichannel banking: Today’s digital customer initiate a transaction from one channel and complete it on the other.
-For this, they expect the experience to be seamless and in real-time.
+Today’s digital customers initiate a transaction from one channel and complete it on the other.
+For this, they expect their experience to be seamless and in real-time.
 Omnichannel will help customers seamlessly switch their digital channels and enjoy the same experience.
-Omnichannel provides tangible benefits to both top and bottom line.
-Banks which ensures their omnichannel online services are supported by their branches, ATMs and call centers are lifting the bar for self-service banking.
+Omnichannel provides tangible benefits to both the top and bottom line.
+Banks that ensure their omnichannel online services are supported by their branches, ATMs, and call centers are lifting the bar for self-service banking.
 This integration of physical and digital channels allows customers to access banking services anytime, anywhere through any devices; seamlessly and securely.

-AI Powered Self-service: Imagine when a customer’s request is answered before it has been placed.
-Having a robust AI presence helps in monitoring and analyzing customer’s transaction and anticipate potential risks in advance- then providing information to customers how to mitigate the risk.
-If that doesn’t sway your opinion, what if I told you that statistics suggest 88% of incoming requests can be resolved without human intervention with the execution of AI powered self-service.
+Imagine when a customer’s request is answered before it has been placed.
+Having a robust AI presence helps monitor and analyze customer’s transactions and anticipate potential risks in advance- then providing information to customers on how to mitigate the risk.
+If that doesn’t sway your opinion, what if I told you that statistics suggest 88% of incoming requests can be resolved without human intervention with the execution of AI-powered self-service.

-If traditional financial services do not show the nimbleness required to replace their legacy business with new platforms, then might land itself facing a creative destruction.
+If traditional financial services do not show the skill required to replace their legacy business with new platforms, they might land themselves facing creative destruction.